DaTaj-ai/TajLearningHub/README.md

 3. [Web Development Course](link_to_course_repo) - Build dynamic websites and web applications.

 Each course includes labs and exercises to practice and reinforce concepts learned in the lectures.

-## How to Contribute

-Feel free to fork the repository and contribute by creating pull requests for any labs or exercises you'd like to share.
-All contributions are welcome!

-## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.